My First Camping Encounter With an Armadillo

 Now on to the subject at hand.

-We love to travel and find an interesting area for us to explore.
-Then we can park our camper there for a few weeks and turn our new temporary home into a place of adventure and surprises.
+We love the RV lifestyle and we search out interesting areas to explore and once we find a good campground we then park our camper there for a few weeks and turn our new temporary home into a place of adventure and often, surprises.

-Eventually, once have exhausted our new areas surprises for us, we pull up the proverbial tent (my RV), and move on to another interesting place.
+Eventually, once have exhausted the newness of our new area, we pull up the proverbial tent (my RV), and move on to another potentially interesting place.

-Sometimes, we find something truly unique that forces me to write; a Poem, a Short Story, even a photographic tour, or whatever strikes me.
+Being a writer, sometimes, we will find something that I feel is truly unique enough to inspire me to write; a Poem, a Short Story, even a photographic tour, or whatever.

-And whether the visit to the area was good or bad, long or short, I share the results with you; ‘O Ye Hapless Reader’ that you are.
+And whether the visit to the area was good or bad, long or short, I usually share my new creation with you; ‘O Ye Hapless Reader’ that you are.

 Myself?
 I understand the gloves, kind of …….
 Michael Jackson picked up on the idea, and did his thing with a white glove.
 Of course, he added some sequins and the famous moonwalk to cement a place in "white glove" history.